kunji01/mule-email-adapter-handler/README.md

 ```

 --How does it work<br>
+.
 VM path is used for your project flow to invoke email adapters<br/>
+.
 Adapter flows request HTTP in handler through http.port 8383<br/>
+.
+Open utilities-test.xml to explore<br/>

 --Make it yours<br/>